elasticio/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 ##### Output Data

-- Depends on mode
+- If Query: Depends on mode

-### Execute Statement in Query Language
-Examples of this include constructing a statement in SQL, Salesforce’s SOQL, etc. which does not return results (other than execution statistics)

-##### Config Fields

-- Query

-##### Input Metadata

-- For each parameterized variable in the query, there should be an input

-##### Output Data

-- Execution statistics if available.
+- If Statement: Execution statistics if available.
 Otherwise an empty object as a result.

 ### Perform Action/Evaluate Function